 Mortgage Insurance Fees

 When you pay less than 20% of your home purchase price as part of your down payment, you’re usually required to pay mortgage insurance.
-This is generally assessed as a monthly fee within your mortgage payment, but you may also have some costs at closing.
+Your mortgage insurance premium is generally assessed as a monthly fee within your mortgage payment, but you may also have some costs at closing.

 Upfront Mortgage Insurance Fee – Depending on your loan type and lender, you may have to pay an additional application fee for a loan with mortgage insurance.
 Additionally, some loans require that you pay a one-time fee at the time of closing on top of your annual fee throughout the mortgage.

 That list may seem huge and overwhelming, but there are some shortcuts you can take to estimate your closing costs before you even make an offer on a house.
-In general, closing costs usually amount to somewhere between 2% and 5% of your home’s purchase price.
+In general, closing costs are usually about 2% – 5% of the loan amount.

 Let’s look at that in real numbers.

-Say you’re buying a house for $200,000.
+Say you buy a home for $200,000.
 You can realistically expect your closing costs (not including your down payment) to extend anywhere between $4,000 and $10,000.
 That’s a pretty big range, so use that as a starting point when you begin to compare loan offers.

 But don’t wait until you’ve fallen in love with a house to financially plan for closing costs.

-Instead, use an online calculator early in the process to get a more specific estimate using real information like average property taxes in your area and costs associated with your loan type.
+Instead, use an online closing costs calculator early in the process to get a more specific estimate.
+You will want to use real information like average property taxes in your area and the costs associated with your type of loan.

 Still unsure about how much closing costs will be?
 A good lender can sit down with you in person or on the phone and walk you through the variables, including how different loan types can affect the cash you need to close.